 The largest banking institution in the US.
-Finances private prison companies like CoreCivic and GEO Group.
+The bank has financed private prison companies like CoreCivic and GEO Group.
 Charges prisoners exorbitant rates for prison banking services.

 JPMorgan Chase & Co. is a financial holding company headquartered in New York City that operates in investment banking, financial services for consumers and small businesses, commercial banking, and asset management.
 The company is the leading global financial services firm with $2.5 trillion in assets, 250,000 employees, and annual revenue of $99.62 billion in 2017.

-JPMorgan Chase plays a major role in financing private prison companies.
-JPMorgan is part of a major syndicate of banks that act as major investors and lenders for the two largest private prison and immigrant detention companies in the United States: CoreCivic, Inc. and The GEO Group.
+In March 2019, JPMorgan Chase announced it would step away from financing private prison companies.
+JPMorgan has been part of a major syndicate of banks that acted over years as major investors and lenders for the two largest private prison and immigrant detention companies in the United States: CoreCivic, Inc. and The GEO Group.
 Private prison companies rely on banks and financing organizations to bankroll their operations and expansion.
 Banks offer CoreCivic and GEO billions in revolving credit limits, term loans, and bonds that enable them to expand their reach into carceral and correctional industries.

-Enlace, a social and economic justice organization, identifies JP Morgan Chase as one of six major investors for CoreCivic and GEO, along with Wells Fargo, Bank of America, BNP Paribas, SunTrust, and U.S. Bancorp.
-JP Morgan Chase is also one of 42 major investors that own over one million shares in CoreCivic and GEO, dubbed as “The Million Shares Club” and targeted by groups like Enlace.
+JP Morgan Chase has been one of six major investors for CoreCivic and GEO, along with Wells Fargo, Bank of America, BNP Paribas, SunTrust, and U.S. Bancorp.
+JP Morgan Chase has also been identified as one of 42 major investors that own over one million shares in CoreCivic and GEO, dubbed as “The Million Shares Club” and targeted by Freedom to Thrive.
 As of its 2018 filings with the Securities and Exchange Commission, JPMorgan Chase owns 202, 953,903 shares in CoreCivic and 2,975,344 shares in GEO.

 JPMorgan, along with other financial backers such as Wells Fargo and BlackRock, have financed or underwritten GEO Group and CoreCivic’s debts.
 Debts include credit facility loans, term loans, and bonds.
 Debt financing enables private prison corporations to maintain their business model and plays a critical role in the debt-financed growth of the private prison industry.
 According to a 2018 report published by the Center for Popular Democracy titled, “Bankrolling Oppression”, JPMorgan Chase has issued CoreCivic and GEO, $60 million and $194 million, in revolving credit and $89 million and $77 million in bonds, respectively.